-Assessment objective 1 Assessment objective 2 Assessment objective 3 E/U boundary performance In the context of materials appropriate to the AS specification, candidates characteristically: In the context of materials appropriate to the AS specification, candidates characteristically: In the context of grammar and syntax listed in the AS specification, candidates characteristically: descriptions a show some understanding of basic, often concrete, spoken language, while experiencing difficulties with more complex and abstract language a show some understanding of straightforward written texts, but experience difficulties with more complex and abstract language b understand some of the main a use a restricted range of vocabulary and structures b have language characterised by frequent errors in grammar, synfax and morphology b understand some of the main points and details, including basic points of view c have a limited ability to infer meaning where appropriate to the task meaning where appropriate to the task d demonstrate a very inflitted ablifty to manipulate language where required. d are able to convey some basic information when transferring meaning e may be hesitant in their response and their fluency is mostly confined to pre-learnt material.
-Their target language performance may be influenced by their first fanguage (speaking) f may have some difficulty communicating factual information, narrating events and expressing basic points of view in response to the task set, and do not always address the f may have some difficulty communicating factual information, narrating events and expressing basic points of view in response to the task set, and do not always address the requirements of the task (writing) requirements of the task (writing) g show some ability to structure and organise their response where appropriate. g show some ability to structure and organise their response where appropriate.
+Assessment objective 1 Assessment objective 2 Assessment objective 3 E/U boundary performance In the context of materials appropriate to the AS specification, candidates characteristically: In the context of materials appropriate to the AS specification, candidates characteristically: In the context of grammar and syntax listed in the AS specification, candidates characteristically: descriptions a show some understanding of basic, often concrete, spoken language, while experiencing difficulties with more complex and abstract language a show some understanding of straightforward written texts, but experience difficulties with more complex and abstract language b understand some of the main a use a restricted range of vocabulary and structures b have language characterised by frequent errors in grammar, svntax and morphology b understand some of the main points and details, including basic points of view c have a limited ability to infer c may be influenced by the first language. d demonstrate a very limited ability to manimulate language where meaning where appropriate to the task d are able to convey some basic information when transferring task d are able to convey some basic information when transferring meaning required. meaning e may be hesitant in their response and their fluency is mostly confined to pre-learnt material.
+Their target language performance may be influenced by their first languade (speaking) f may have some difficulty communicating factual information, narrating events and expressing basic points of view in response to the task set, and do not always address the f may have some difficulty communicating factual information, narrating events and expressing basic points of view in response to the task set, and do not always address the requirements of the task (writing) requirements of the task (writing) g show some ability to structure and organise their response where appropriate. g show some ability to structure and organise their response where appropriate.